magento/devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_modal.md

 ### `type` {#modal_type}

-The type of window: popup or slide or can be the custom.
+The type of window: popup or slide or custom.

 **Type**: String